How to Create a Successful Integrated Marketing Plan in 8 Easy Steps

 After the campaign has run for a few months, it’s important to review the results and see how its performing.
 Things you want to check is how many people have seen your campaign.
 How much interaction and how many conversions took place.
 Ideally, if you are able to see the return on your investment (ROI), that would be super helpful.

 Based on the results, you might want to adjust the IMC campaign by either changing the messaging or offer, if the reach was lower than expected or change or add more media channels.
 Once the changes are looked after you can keep track of the results and monitor the campaign performance again.

 Elements of a Successful Integrated Marketing Plan

-Marketing campaigns should always be carried through to your place of business, whether it’s a company office location, retail store or restaurant.
-The way to attract customers to your business will always start with being in an excellent location, as they say “location, location, location!”.
+Marketing campaigns should always be carried through to your place of business, whether it’s an office, retail store or restaurant.
+The way to attract customers to your business will always start with it being in an excellent location, as they say “location, location, location!”.
 Your store or office layout should be well thought-out, clean and organized, with well designed branded marketing pieces that all flow together both online and offline.
 Your employees should be trained to provide excellent customer service but also make sure they communicate the promotion or campaign messaging to all customers.

 No other networking opportunity will afford you the ability to meet so many potential customers in such a short span of time.
 Trade shows are also a great place to test drive an integrated marketing concept for the first time.
 The feedback will be direct, immediate, and great for research purposes.

-Other marketing methods include direct mail, personal selling, and direct networking.
+Consider including other marketing methods when attending conferences or trade show such as direct mail, personal selling, and of course direct networking.
 Depending on the size of your budget, you will have to make strategic decisions and trade-offs between a variety of different methods in order to meet your campaign goals.